HiLM-D: Enhancing MLLMs with Multi-Scale High-Resolution Details for Autonomous Driving: Experiments

 \subsection{Ablation Study}

-In this section, we conduct the ablation study to evaluate and analyze the high-resolution perception branch (HR-PB) (Fig.~\ref{fig:architecture}~(b)), the key part of the proposed HiLM-D. Unless otherwise specified, the baseline model is the low-resolution reasoning branch (Fig.~\ref{fig:architecture}~(a)) excluding the ST-Adapter to reduce training overhead; see more details in the supplementary material.
+In this section, we conduct the ablation study to evaluate and analyze the spatial perception stream (illustrated in Section~\ref{Sec:spatialbranch}), the key part of the proposed \method.
+Unless otherwise specified, the base MLLM model used here is MiniGPT-4~\cite{zhu2023minigpt} excluding the ST-Adapter to reduce training overhead.

 \definecolor{mygreen}{rgb}{0.9,1,0.9} \colorlet{lightgreenT}{mygreen!90}